This-Is-Prince/agent-other-sdks/docs/opensea.md

 Example prompts:
 - "Show me recent sales from the Bored Ape Yacht Club collection"
 - "What NFTs were recently sold in the CryptoPunks collection?"
-- "List the last 5 sales of Azuki NFTs"
-- "What was the most recent Doodles sale?"
-- "Show me the recent transaction history for BAYC NFTs"

 ## API Response Examples